bajwan/263/cpp/PITCHME.md

 **C++**
 ***

-We saw earlier how to create to define a class in C++.
+We saw earlier how to define a class in C++.
 But how do we instantiate one?
 It turns out there are two ways.
 If we have a Car object for instance:

 ```C++
 Car a("Porsche", "911", "Yellow");